mbzadegan/HPC_with_Fortran_CUDA_FPGA/README.md

 - **CUDA (GPU, fp64 / fp32 / fp16)**
 - **FPGA (High-Level Synthesis, estimated throughput)**

-The goal is to study **mixed precision trade-offs** in performance and accuracy across heterogeneous architectures, reflecting modern HPC research challenges.
+The goal is to study **mixed-precision trade-offs** in performance and accuracy across heterogeneous architectures, reflecting the modern challenges of HPC research.

 ---